Our Rich Heritage . . .

 Heritage in our Local area . . .

 Our church is an active member of the Lehigh County Conference of Churches, sending a crew of volunteers every month to its soup kitchen for over twenty years.
-We support Phoebe Ministries, the UCC-founded non-profit that cares for the elderly in seven counties. , Bethany Children's Home and Turning Point, the local women's shelter.
-In the 1960s we operated a coffee house for area youth.
-At present,, we are home to the Coopersburg Neighborhood Senior Center and Girl Scout troops.
+We support Phoebe Ministries, the UCC-founded non-profit that cares for the elderly in seven counties. , We pack lunches for the Bethlehem Emergency Shelter to distribute and were partners in the Mask Force that made over 25,000 facial masks for those in need during the 2019-2020.
+At present, we are home to the Coopersburg Neighborhood Senior Center and we rent to second congregation who uses our building.
+We are also home to the COMPASS veterans group.

 We are a church that believes that faith is meant to be lived out in the world.